Dolfost/snake-cpp/README.md

 ## How to install
 ### Installing dependencies
-Game relies on the [newcurses][ncurses] C library, so You have to install it on your machine.
+Game relies on the
+ - [newcurses][ncurses] C library, so You have to install it on Your machine.
+ - [make][make] program.
+Usually it is preinstalled.
 ##### Mac OS
 If You use MacOS You can install [newcurses][ncurses] with [homebrew][brew] simply by